 How to Live Stream on Zoom with a Professional Video Platform

-Zoom was the first choice of many since it was already well-known in the business setting.
-However, millions of people flocking to the platform caused issues.
-Luckily, integrations with professional video hosting platforms, like Dacast, have allowed Zoom users to carry out high-quality web conferences and live streams on the video portals that their audience is familiar with.
+Since the pandemic, work-from-home has become the norm for millions.
+And Zoom has been a huge influence in facilitating this new norm.
+Zoom is a conferencing tool that millions of people now use.
+Integrations with professional video hosting platforms, like Dacast, have allowed Zoom users to carry out high-quality web conferences and live streams on the video portals that their audience is familiar with.

-In this post, we’re going to talk about live streaming with Zoom on a live streaming platform and how this helps professionals circumvent some of the limitations of streaming with Zoom alone.
+In this post, we’ll talk about live streaming with Zoom on a live streaming platform and how this helps professionals circumvent some of the limitations of streaming with Zoom alone.
 We will also cover some of the most popular types of broadcasts that users use Zoom for before we dive into an in-depth tutorial on hosting a Zoom live stream.
+Finally, we will wrap things up by covering a few tips for making your live-streaming event a success.

 Table of Contents